www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [ ] Link optimization guidelines from the main Gel documentation at https://splitcells.net/net/splitcells/gel/index.html in order to make it more discoverable.
     * [ ] Check why current optimization cannot solve the problem by testing it via a smaller demand set.
         * [ ] Proposals are not used or do not work at all.
 Maybe this is the not propagation problem. -> Proposals are not used at all.
+        * [ ] Render history table like other table on webserver for local development.
 * [ ] Make it easier to understand the solution.
     * [ ] Add comments via optimizers to allocations, so that the user knows why a certain allocation was created by the optimizer.
 Consider adding this to the history table or as meta column to the solution table.
     * [ ] Store and show positive reason, why a certain supply has not a cost.